Comet C2020 F3 NEOWISE is shining brightly in the dawn sky throughout the month of July.More

 Use an FTP program as the cPanel file manager does not show hidden dot folders.

-To preserver forwarders: Use cPanel’s Backup panel to download the forwarders as a .gz file.
+To preserve forwarders: Use cPanel’s Backup panel to download the forwarders as a .gz file.
 There are paths that need to be fixed here as well.
 Rezip with the exact file name use cPanel to restore the forwarders.
 The reason we do this is that these forwarders place files above our home directory where we cannot access them as a shared account user.
 Do the same if there are Email Filters.

 Here are some tests I did to validate that my procedure worked: